 MR. ERICSON: All I am suggesting is the sweep of the economic dynamics are not incompatible with the kind of the other.

-MR. MacEACHIN: They can do some things to their process which would enable -- I mean the price mechanism changes.
+which would enable -- I mean the price mechanism changes.
 They desperately need it -- they desperately need to make their own economic mechanism work.